rkristelijn/lcode/README.md

 lcode # runs in the current directory with maxdepth to 3 lcode ~ 5 # runs in ~ with maxdepth 5
-lcode ~ 5 zsh # runs in ~ with maxdepth 5 and executes zsh instead of vscode lcode ~ 5 \". ~/.nvm/nvm.sh && nvm use && code .\" # executes nvm to load proper node version and starts VSCode
+lcode ~ 5 zsh # runs in ~ with maxdepth 5 and executes zsh instead of vscode lcode ~ 5 \". ~/.nvm/nvm.sh && nvm use && code .\" # executes nvm to load proper node version and starts
+lcode ~ 5 \"[ -f .nvmrc ] && . ~/.nvm/nvm.sh && nvm use; code .\" # only executes nvm when .nvmrc exists to load proper node version and starts

 # with config file
 lcode --init # creates a config file with default ~ and 5 in ~/.lcodeconfig